 Being a multi-hobbyist myself, I had to go through the struggles of searching for the best golf and hunting rangefinder in the market.
 Unfortunately, it took me a few days and some product failures before I finally found my perfect rangefinder for hunting and golf.

-Features To Consider in a Hunting/Golf Rangefinder:
+Features To Consider in a Best Golf & Hunting Rangefinder:

 Modern technology has enabled us to produce effective rangefinders with increased accuracy.
-Some of the high prices ranged devices even come with additional features to improve your aim.
+Some of the high price ranged devices even come with additional features to improve your aim.
 In this regard, there are some features that you should consider before selecting any rangefinder.
 These elements ensure that your device is effective and accurate enough for your use requirements:

-The range or yardage of any rangefinder determines its effectiveness.
+The range of yardage of any rangefinder determines its effectiveness.
 For instance, the higher the yardage, the further you can see through the scope of the device.
 If you are looking for a golf rangefinder, any yardage up to 600 yards is suitable for you.

 However, this is not the case with rangefinders for hunting.
 Sometimes, you need to look as far as 800 or even a thousand yards away from your position.
 Therefore, if you want a multipurpose rangefinder, you need to choose the one with the highest yardage.
 Typical hunting + golfing rangefinders have yardage between 600 to 1000.
 Moreover, some high-end premium rangefinders can even sight as far as 1200 yards.